 Princeton Writes offers University-wide and customized classes that approach the written and spoken word from a wide variety of angles.
 These interactive sessions are guided by the premise that even the most accomplished communicator has room to grow and that many shortcomings are common to us all.
 Learning together – and from each other – can be productive and enjoyable; indeed, even grammar can be fun.

-So, using your Princeton netID, visit the University’s Learning Center and, having clicked first on Training by Department and then on Human Resources, select Princeton Writes and sign up for the class or classes most likely to pique your appetite.
+So, using your Princeton netID, visit the University’s Learning Center and sign up for the class or classes most likely to pique your appetite.